njpatel/APL/doc/whereoperator.md

 ---
-title: where operator in Kusto query language - Azure Data Explorer
+title: where operator in APL query language - Azure Data Explorer
 description: This article describes the where operator in Azure Data Explorer.
 services: data-explorer
 author: orspod